moebiussurfing/ofxSurfingSmooth/README.md

 - 3 Mean types: **Arith**, **Geom** and **Harm**.
 - Only ```float``` and ```int``` types yet.
 - Scalable and draggable plots.
-- Store/Recall all the settings.
+- Auto Store/Recall all the settings.
 - **ImGui** based GUI ready to integrate.

 ## Usage